 As you can see the form is pretty comprehensive with instructions, fee information and so forth.
 Before filling in anything make sure to read (and understand) every word.
 This is especially the case if you don’t have legal representation and aren’t working with a DBA registration service.

 Don’t wing this.
 If you’re unsure about anything then utilize the countless resources at your disposal.
 If for no other reason than saving yourself the filing fee.

-Double check the form entries for the last time before having your Maryland DBA form notarized.
-Filing the ‘doing business as’ in Maryland can be done in person at the designated agency, through mail or by fax.
+Once you’ve double and triple checked, get the document notarized by an authorized individual.
+Filing in Maryland can be done in person at the designated agency, through mail or by fax.

-A filing fee of $25 for regular processing or an additional $50 for expedited processing should be enclosed and addressed to the Department of Assessments and Taxation when filing a DBA in Maryland.
-Now, all you have to do is wait for the DBA registration to be approved.
-Normally, a processing time of seven business days is set for normal processing.
+A filing fee of $25 for regular processing or an additional $50 for expedited processing should be enclosed and addressed to the Department of Assessments and Taxation.
+There’s a $75 “Total Expedited Service” as well.
+Once you get confirmation, you’ll officially be the owner of a Maryland DBA.

 If you’d like help filing a Maryland DBA, feel free to read our reviews of the two most popular services.